 You can compare it to bread; flour stays fresh for a year, but once it's been turned into bread and baked, it deteriorates rapidly.
 However, when it comes to the coffee bean, there are multiple factors involved that can increase or decrease the best-by date.
 This can include the aroma, coffee bag used, coffee flavor and brewing method.

 The state of the green beans pre-roasting will also have an impact on the shelf life.
 For example, storing the green coffee in air-tight Grainpro bags compared to leaving them in jute bags will significantly extend the best-by date.

-Coffee is an agricultural product that is a lot less uniform than people realize.
+Coffee is an agricultural product that is a lot less uniform than people realize, especially considering the various coffee processing methods.
 The density of high-altitude Central American washed beans, and that of a wet-hulled Sumatran coffee will be very different.
-Some Indonesian roasters will even argue that wet-hulled green beans can only be stored unroasted for three months before degrading.
+Some Indonesian roasters will even argue that wet-hulled green coffee beans can only be stored unroasted for three months before degrading.

 Conversely, some coffee experts argue that letting naturally-processed coffees rest for a longer period of time is beneficial.

 Coffee that is roasted very dark loses freshness more rapidly.
 You know that shiny surface on espresso beans?
 That's oil.
 When it migrates to the outside of the bean, it will be exposed to air and can go rancid.

 For that reason, lighter roasts will have a longer shelf life, since the oils stay inside of the fresh coffee beans.